Interviews, Podcasts, Articles

-Recently, The Big Cat Guy delivered his Thriving in a Wild World™ keynote in London, where 120 Influential Business Leaders and top sports coaches from across the UK attended the CONQA London Leadership Summit.
+Recently, Top Motivational Speaker Lorne Sulcas, also know as The Big Cat Guy delivered his Thriving in a Wild World™ keynote in London, where 120 Influential Business Leaders and top sports coaches from across the UK attended the CONQA London Leadership Summit.

 Business Leaders who have been seen here